 The employee may not consider time missed to change clothing as time worked.

-DISCLOSURE OF SOCIAL SECURITY NUMBERS
+PROCEDURE FOR DISCLOSURE OF SOCIAL SECURITY NUMBERS

 University employees with access to social security numbers will protect them from disclosure to anyone who does not have a legitimate business need for the information.